 2.2 SASKTRAN-HR model

 The radiative transfer model SASKTRAN-HR (High-spatial Resolution) (Bourassa et al., 2007; Zawada et al., 2015) was used in this study.
 The SASTRAN-HR provides flexible user specified atmospheric species and concentrations and uses a fully 3D spherical geometry to solve the radiative transfer equation using a successive orders of scattering technique.
 SASKTRAN-HR also has the capability to calculate the polarized, or vector, radiances exactly for the first three scattering events, which contribute to most of the signal in limb scatter.
 The polarization states of higher orders of scattering are approximated with minimal impact on the final solution (Dueck et al., 2016).
-All calculations performed with SASKTRAN-HR in this study assumes randomly polarized sunlight and Rayleigh and Mie scattering events only to model the interaction with the molecular air density and stratospheric aerosol, respectively. .
+All calculations performed with SASKTRAN-HR in this study assume randomly polarized sunlight and Rayleigh and Mie scattering events only to model the interaction with the molecular air density and stratospheric aerosol, respectively.
 Scattering events from the Earth’s surface are assumed to be Lambertian and fully depolarizing.

 2.3 Model Scenarios